cacophony-wj/LeS/README.md

 # Installation

-This section is shamelessly copied and pasted from erri120's excellent Lotus readme.
+This section is shamelessly copied and pasted from _erri120_'s excellent _Lotus_ readme.
 I hope he doesn't object.

 ##  Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to Updating.
+If you update the Modlist, jump straight to **Updating.** (#updating)

 ####  Installing Microsoft Visual C++ Redistributable Package